Deaf to Our Prayers

-Deaf to Our Prayers is the fourth full-length album by the German extreme metal band Heaven Shall Burn.
+Deaf to Our Prayers is the fourth studio album by German melodic death metal band Heaven Shall Burn.
 The title was inspired by the famous poem "The Silesian Weavers" by German poet Heinrich Heine.
 The first video released for this album was of the song "Counterweight".

 Track listing

 Personnel

 Production and performance credits are adapted from the album liner notes.